tnmas/netaut-dclab2/README.md

 ## Getting Started

-These instructions describe what you need, so that you will be able to run the automation scripts run in your machine.
+These instructions describe what you need, so that you will be able to run the automation scripts in your machine.

 ## Part_1 => Ansible